End-to-End Clinical Outcome Assessment (COA) Translations

 Patient Diaries Translations

-Patient diaries function as an essential questionnaire document that is used during clinical trials to document patient-reported outcomes (PROs).
+Patient diaries function as an essential questionnaire document used during pivotal clinical trials to document patient-reported outcomes (PROs).
 Within a patient diary, the study subject is typically tasked with documenting information, such as potential adverse events, symptoms, and the specific times when medication was taken.
-As an important clinical outcome assessment (COA) tool, patient diaries need to be available in the native language of the patient and be translated into the language as required by clinical trial regulation.
-To help sponsors and CROs successfully conduct clinical trials across borders, CSOFT Health Sciences specializes in patient diaries translations in 250+ languages.
+As an essential clinical outcome assessment (COA) tool, patient diaries need to be available in the patient’s native language and translated into the language as required by clinical trial regulation.
+To help sponsors and CROs successfully conduct clinical trials across borders, CSOFT Health Sciences specializes in patient diary translations in 250+ languages.

 Quality Assurance

 CSOFT Health Sciences has developed a process for quality assurance to ensure that every medical translation project meets quality standards in a cost-effective and timely manner.
 We are certified in ISO 17100:2015, ISO 9001:2015, and ISO 13485:2016 to ensure our customized solutions meet global regulatory requirements.
-Our subject matter expert linguists have a minimum of 7 years’ experience and work with in-country reviewers and project style guides to meet industry standards.
-And through our innovative cloud-based technology, CSOFT offers an online translation management ecosystem for one central location to leverage both translation memory as well as terminology management in real time.
+Our subject matter expert linguists have at least seven years of experience and work with in-country reviewers and project style guides to meet industry standards.
+CSOFT offers an online translation management ecosystem for one central location to leverage real-time translation memory and terminology management through our innovative cloud-based technology.
 Every step of the way, CSOFT has you covered.

 Learn more about our quality assurance process.